Twisted holographic superconductors in external magnetic field: Introduction

-Motivated by a general expectation that the classical structure of spacetime breaks in one way or another at small enough length scales (presumably Planckian), one can promote spacetime coordinates into operators that satisfy some nontrivial commutation relations, the most common of which are the canonical, or $\theta$-constant commutation relations, $[\hat{x}^{\mu},\hat{x}^{\nu}]=i\theta^{\mu\nu}$, where the NC deformation parameters $\theta^{\mu\nu}$ comprise a constant antisymmetric matrix, $\theta^{\mu\nu}=-\theta^{\nu\mu}$, thus introducing a NC geometry of the spacetime itself.
-In a NC spacetime, uncertainty relations $\Delta x^{\mu}\Delta x^{\nu}\geq\frac{1}{2}\vert\theta^{\mu\nu}\vert$ render an ideal localization of events (spacetime points) impossible.
-An important aspect of having a (canonical) NC spacetime as a background is that it can deform the Landau levels of an electron in a magnetic field by effectively changing the value of the magnetic field, $B_{\text{eff}}=B(1+B\theta)$.
-It should be noted that spacetime noncommutativity by itself is not enough to replace the external magnetic field; it can only modify an already existing one \cite{DimitrijevicCiric:2018so23NCED}.
+Motivated by the general expectation that the classical structure of spacetime breaks down in some way at sufficiently small length scales (presumably Planckian), one can promote spacetime coordinates to operators that satisfy nontrivial commutation relations.
+The most common of these are the canonical, or $\theta$-constant, commutation relations, $[\hat{x}^{\mu},\hat{x}^{\nu}]=i\theta^{\mu\nu}$, where the NC parameters $\theta^{\mu\nu}$ form a constant antisymmetric matrix, $\theta^{\mu\nu}=-\theta^{\nu\mu}=\kbar \ell^{2}_{\text{NC}}$, thus introducing a NC geometry of spacetime itself associated with the NC scale $\ell_{\text{NC}}$; here, $\kbar\in\mathbb{R}$ is a dimensionless deformation parameter.
+In a NC spacetime, the uncertainty relations $\Delta x^{\mu}\Delta x^{\nu}\geq\frac{1}{2}\vert\theta^{\mu\nu}\vert$ make ideal localization of events (spacetime points) impossible.
+An interesting aspect of having a (canonical) NC spacetime as a background is that it can deform the Landau levels of an electron in a magnetic field by effectively changing the value of the magnetic field, $B_{\text{eff}}=B(1+B\theta)$.
+Note that spacetime noncommutativity alone is not sufficient to replace the external magnetic field; it can only modify an already existing one \cite{DimitrijevicCiric:2018so23NCED}.
 In this work, we build on the framework developed in \cite{Albash:2008bm,Ge:2010aa} and investigate the consequences of having NC fields in the bulk on the physics of $(2+1)$- and $(3+1)$-dimensional holographic superconductors in the presence of external magnetic fields.
-We show that NC gauge field structure in the bulk has a direct effect on the parameters of the dual boundary system, e.g., reducing the critical magnetic field.
-This is a first step in a systematic investigation of the potential that NC field theory/gravity has for capturing the physics of superfluids/superconductors in the setting of gauge--gravity duality.
+We show that NC gauge field structure in the bulk has a direct effect on the parameters of the dual boundary system.
+This is a first step in a systematic investigation of the potential that NC field theory has for capturing the physics of superconductors in the setting of holographic duality.